gioms101/Djangotbc1/README.md

 - **Sorting**: Products can be sorted by `Price` and `Quantity` field.
 - **Cart**: Users can add products to their shopping cart.
 - **Contact Page**: Simple contact page.
+- **Custom Error Pages**:  404 and 500 error pages are set up for improved user experience.

 ## URL Patterns